The World Seems Difficult

 "The World Seems Difficult" is a single by Australian band Mental As Anything, released in 1989.
 It was released as the first single from the album Cyclone Raymond.
 The song charted at number 19 on the ARIA Charts and it stayed on the charts for 9 weeks.

+Composition

-Greedy Smith, who wrote the song, said it "was a bit different for us - nobody knew who it was, basically."
+Greedy Smith composed the song soon after returning from the United Kingdom, while staying at a motel in Gulgong, near Mudgee, on the first night of the band's tour.
+He said it "was a bit different for us - nobody knew who it was, basically."
 He added, "You've got to do these things occasionally because you always run a risk of copying yourself."

+Music video

+A music video was shot at Slaughterhouse Studios in Redfern, New South Wales.
+It was directed by Kriv Stenders.
+It was originally filmed in slow-motion at 50 frames per second.

+Reception

 Lynden Barber of the Sydney Morning Herald said about the song, "I would have picked on a blindfold test as A-Ha."

 The song appears over the opening credits of the film The Big Steal (1990).